 As the Tower Theatre now serves beer and wine, I decided to treat myself to a glass of wine while waiting for the first showing to end.
 The first showing had started a bit late so it was approximately 8:45 p.m. before we were allowed into the theatre to settle into our seats.

 The documentary is the brainchild of Matias Antonio Bombal and Chad E. Williams, local film makers who had collaborated previously on another Sacramento-centric film The Sacramento Picture.
 Wendell Jacob of Davis is the Executive Producer of Alhambra: Sacramento’s Palace of Fantasy.

 Matias Bombal opened the program by making a few introductory comments about the making of the film.
 He also mentioned that he and Chad Williams hope to secure an additional $30,000 in funding in order to add footage to the film – making it “feature length.”
 Doing so would open up additional opportunities for screening of the film.
 He also expressed the hope that the film would be broadcast on public television.

 About The Alhambra Theatre/Documentary

 The Alhambra Theatre, “The Showplace of Sacramento”, occupied a City block in East Sacramento.
-The theatre and its grounds were located between J and K Streets on the eastern side of Alhambra Boulevard.
+The theatre and its grounds were located between J and K Streets on the eastern side of Alhambra Boulevard (previously 31st Street).
 When it was built, the Alhambra Theatre was situated near the edge of town.

 The majestic theatre, a Sacramento landmark for nearly 45 years, was constructed to resemble The Alhambra, a famous Moorish-Spanish palace and fortress in Granada, Spain.
 It was designed by local architects Starks & Flanders.
 Existing buildings in Sacramento designed by Leonard Starks include the Elks Building and the downtown post office.